The Art Deco Capital

 Things to do

 Learn about Napier’s Art Deco architecture and legacy with a guided walking tour run by the Art Deco Trust opens in new window.
-Tours run three times daily and start at NZD $17.
-For those looking to get around quicker, the Trust also offers a Deco By Bike (NZD $50) and Vintage Car Tour (NZD $160).
+Walking tours run three times daily, or you can opt for a bus tour or get into the spirit of the thing with a tour by vintage car.

-Located on the western boundary of the wine-producing Heretaunga Plains, sits Te Mata Peak opens in new window some 400 metres above sea level.
+Located on the western boundary of the wine-producing Heretaunga Plains, sits Te Mata Peak opens in new window some 400m above sea level.
 Walk, bike or drive your way to the peak for panoramic views of the Ruahine, Kaweka and Maungaharuru Ranges as well as Cape Kidnappers.

 Wheels to wine

 Take a cycling tour of the wine growing region of Gimblett Gravels with On Yer Bike opens in new window.
 Riding along flat terrain you’ll pass vineyards, olive groves and farmland and stop at nine wineries including Ash Ridge Wines, Abbey Cellars and Te Awa.

 Named after an attempted kidnapping on a member of Captain Cook’s crew, Cape Kidnappers Gannet Reserve opens in new window is the perfect place to watch its two colonies of saddle and black reef gannets.
 Walk along the beach at low tide, ride on a tractor trailer or kayak your way there.